 For the study, researchers examined nearly 1,000 people who suffer from lower back pain, along with 350 people diagnosed with knee osteoarthritis.
 The study took place in Australia, with the Australian Bureau of Meteorology providing the weather statistics for the study’s duration.
 Researchers compared the weather at the time patients first noticed pain with weather conditions one week and one month before the onset of pain as a control measure.

 Results showed “no correlation between back pain and temperature, humidity, air pressure, wind direction, or precipitation,” according to the study authors.
+(But these effective knee pain treatments will help no matter what the weather.)
 Higher temperatures did increase the chances of lower back pain, but the amount of the increase was not clinically important.
 Following the study’s conclusion, Professor Maher said, “people were adamant that adverse weather conditions worsened their symptoms, so we decided to go ahead with a new study based on data from new patients with both lower back pain and osteoarthritis.
 The results though were almost exactly the same—there is absolutely no link between pain and the weather in these conditions.”

 Instead of blaming the weather, researchers suggest finding ways you can control, manage, and treat your pain.
 Here are some doctor’s tip for preventing arthritis and home remedies for relief if you suffer from arthritis pain.